 For one thing, we’ve learned that golden rice will not grow in the kinds of soil that it must to be of value to the world’s hungry.
-To grow properly, it requires heavy use of fertilizers and pesticides — expensive inputs unaffordable to the very people that the variety is supposed to help.
-And we’ve also learned that golden rice requires large amounts of water — water that might not be available in precisely those areas where Vitamin A deficiency is a problem, and where farmers cannot afford costly irrigation projects.
+To grow properly, it requires heavy use of fertilizers and pesticides.
+These are expensive inputs that are unaffordable to the very people the variety is supposed to help.
+We’ve also learned that golden rice requires large amounts of water.
+This is a problem because water might not be available in precisely those areas it’s most needed.

-And one more thing — it turns out that golden rice doesn’t work, even in theory.
+And one more thing.
+It turns out that golden rice doesn’t work, even in theory.
 Malnourished people are not able to absorb Vitamin A in this form.
-And even if they could, they’d have to eat an awful lot of the stuff.
+Even if they could, they’d have to eat an awful lot of the stuff.
 An 11-year-old boy would have to eat 27 bowls of golden rice a day in order to satisfy his minimum requirement for the vitamin.

-I’m sure that given enough time and enough money, some viable genetically modified (GM) crops could be developed that contain more nutrients or have higher yields.
+I’m sure that given enough time and money, biotech companies could develop viable genetically modified (GM) crops that contain more nutrients or have higher yields.
 But I’m not sure that even if that were to happen, it would actually benefit the world’s poor.
 Monsanto and the other biotech companies aren’t developing these seeds with the intention of giving them away.
-If people can’t afford to buy GM seeds, or if they can’t afford the fertilizers, pesticides and water the seeds require, they’ll be left out.
+If people can’t afford to buy GM seeds, or if they can’t afford the fertilizers, pesticides, and water the seeds require, they’ll be left out.